– by Chuck Cavanaugh, Las Vegas, NV

 After I left Cameroon, Rob kept in touch with Angu for the remaining year of his stay in the country.
 Angu gave him about 20 paintings on consignment, and Rob was able to sell most of them to people passing through.
 Rob had responsibility (among other things) to look after all sorts of Westerners passing through the city of Douala.
 When they came to his house, they would generally always notice the fine paintings and Rob would talk about Angu, and sell them a souvenir of their visit!Angu’s paintings are on display in some other hotels around Cameroon.
 And he has a base of support in the Netherlands, owing to Bamenda being the Sister City of the Dutch city of Dordrect.
 But Rob’s sale of so many paintings really, really helped Angu a lot.
 When it came time for Rob to move on to another country (South Korea) Angu handed over about 25 paintings, asking Rob to take them with him and sell them, if possible.
 Rob – being both a big fan and, by now, a good friend – was happy to help.
 In the end, the best course of action seemed to be to hand them over to me, and I made a web site for the paintings (making web sites is what I do).

-That went pretty well, and the sales increased (as did my expenses).
+That went pretty well, and the sales increased.
 Angu’s paintings now have drawn a lot of admiration from among the visitors to First Friday and from among other artists.
 Early in 2011, we moved the paintings into a space at the back of the Joseph Watson Gallery at The Arts Factory.
-Joseph became a big admirer and has in mind some ideas for future promotion of Angu.
-Another admirer, and friend, enlisted her brother in Baltimore as a supporter and we sent him some paintings.
-So they were being scattered rather widely and Angu sent another roll of paintings to the USA in June, 2011.
+Joseph became a big admirer.
+Angu sent another roll of paintings to the USA in June, 2011 and again in 2014.

 We have high hopes for the future.
-That’s why we have undertaken a complete redesign of the web site (June, 2011).
+We undertook a complete redesign of the web site in June, 2011.
 We’ve also created a Facebook page just for the paintings.
 Lots of stuff is going on and we thank you for your interest.
-Please ‘LIKE’ the Facebook page and sign on to our Newsletter so that you can keep informed.
+Please ‘LIKE’ the Facebook page so that you can keep informed.
 Thank you for reading this!